spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/dynamic-multistore-feature-overview.md

 ## Assigning products and prices to stores

-You can assign products and their prices to a product using the Back Office UI or other methods of creating a new product in the system.
-This offers flexibility in managing the product catalog.
+You can assign products and their prices to stores using the Back Office or other methods of creating products.

 The following image shows how you can assign a product to an already existing store.